uilab-kaist/coe491-ai-and-society-spring-2024/README.md

 ## Announcement
 * Lecture videos or interview videos that have to be watched before class will be uploaded on KLMS.
+* [2023/03/06] Notice about team construction and discussion prompt has been uploaded on [KLMS](https://klms.kaist.ac.kr/mod/courseboard/article.php?id=801405&bwid=311702)

 ## COVID-19
 Most classes will be in-person but will be recorded for those who are not able to attend.